Dugundji systems and a retract characterization of effective zero-dimensionality: Introduction

 \section{Introduction}

 In this paper, we again (after \cite{zerodpaper}) consider properties of zero-dimensional sets in computable metric spaces, in the first place related to retractions.
-Recall a \emph{retraction} of a topological space $X$ onto a subset $A$ is a continuous map $f:X\to X$ such that $A=f(X)$ and $f|A=\id_A$, and $A$ is then a \emph{retract} of $X$ \cite[Ex 1.5.C]{Engelking}.
+Recall a \emph{retraction} of a topological space $X$ onto a subset $A$ is a continuous map $f:X\to X$ such that $A=f(X)$ and $f|_A=\id_A$.
+A subset $A$ of $X$ is a \emph{retract} of $X$ if there exists a retraction $f$ of $X$ onto $A$ \cite[Ex 1.5.C]{Engelking}.
 It is well-known that for a nonempty separable metrizable space $X$, zero-dimensionality is equivalent to the statement that every closed nonempty subset is a retract of $X$ \cite[Thm 7.3]{Kechris}.
-In the framework of computable analysis via representations \cite{BHW08}, \cite{Weihrauchbook2} (see also \cite{BrattkaPresser}, and \cite{Pauly16} for a more modern treatment), our first theorem (Theorem \ref{thm:a}) is a computable version of one direction of this result (and a generalisation of \cite[Thm 7.6]{zerodpaper}): assuming certain effective information on the zero-dimensionality of a closed subset $A$ of a computable metric space $X$, we can compute (via an operation $E'$) retractions of $A$ onto $B$ for any nonempty closed subset $\emptyset\neq B\subseteq A$ (in this paper without a compactness assumption).
+In the framework of computable analysis via representations \cite{BHW08}, \cite{Weihrauchbook2} (see also \cite{BrattkaPresser}, and \cite{Pauly16} for a more modern treatment), our first theorem (Theorem \ref{thm:a}) is a computable version of one direction of this result (and a generalisation of \cite[Thm 7.6]{zerodpaper}): assuming certain effective information on the zero-dimensionality of a closed subset $A$ of a computable metric space $X$, we can compute (via an operation $E'$) retractions of $A$ onto $B$ for any nonempty closed subset $B\subseteq A$ (in this paper without a compactness assumption).

-This leads us in Section \ref{sec:zdsubsets} to reexamine the four operations of \cite[\S 4]{zerodpaper}; we compare two of those operations (for a class $\mathcal{Y}$ of closed subsets with some negative information) using Weihrauch reducibility \cite{BGPWCpxtyPreprint}, and conclude the separate conditions of computability of the four operations are all equivalent in this case.
-Thus there is a robust notion of `uniform effective zero-dimensionality' for such $\mathcal{Y}$ (see Remark \ref{rem:unifzd} and Section \ref{sec:zdsubsets} for precise statements).
-Theorem \ref{thm:a} and a converse, Proposition \ref{prn:aconverse} (generalizing \cite[Prop 8.5]{zerodpaper}), show computability of $E'$ is also equivalent to this notion provided one makes a certain computable local compactness assumption on the sets of $\mathcal{Y}$.
+Together with a converse Proposition \ref{prn:aconverse} (generalizing \cite[Prop 8.5]{zerodpaper}), this will establish computability of $E'$ is equivalent to computability of any of the four operations of \cite[\S 4]{zerodpaper}, under certain (computable local compactness) assumptions.
+More precisely, each of these five operations is defined in relation to a represented space $\mathcal{Y}$ of subsets of $X$, in this paper consisting of closed subsets with $\delta_{\mathcal{Y}}\leq\delta_{\Pi^0_1(X)}$; the implications in \cite[\S 4]{zerodpaper} can then (see Remark \ref{rem:unifzd} and, using Weihrauch reducibility \cite{BGPWCpxtyPreprint}, Section \ref{sec:zdsubsets}) be improved to a robust notion of `uniform effective zero-dimensionality' for such $\mathcal{Y}$ (with computability of $E'$ also equivalent under stronger assumptions).